0xVikasRushi/ipfs-encrypt/README.md

 ### `decryptFolder(folderPath, password)`

-This function decrypts the files in a folder that were encrypted using AES-256-CBC encryption with the given password.
+This function recursively decrypts all files in a folder and its subfolders that were previously encrypted with the encryptFolder function using AES-256-CBC encryption with the given password.
+The decrypted files are saved with their original file extensions.
 The function takes two parameters:

 - `folderPath`: The path to the folder that you want to decrypt.
 - `password`: The password to use for decryption.